xia-lab/MetaboAnalystR/README.md

 ## Description

 **MetaboAnalystR 2.0** contains the R functions and libraries underlying the popular MetaboAnalyst web server, including > 500 functions for metabolomic data analysis, visualization, and functional interpretation.
 The package is synchronized with the MetaboAnalyst web server.
 After installing and loading the package, users will be able to reproduce the same results from their local computers using the corresponding R command history downloaded from MetaboAnalyst, thereby achieving maximum flexibility and reproducibility.
 With version 2.0, we aim to address two important gaps left in its previous version.
 First, raw spectral processing - the previous version offered very limited support for raw spectra processing and peak annotation.
 Therefore, we have implemented comprehensive support for raw LC-MS spectral data processing including peak picking, peak alignment and peak annotations leveraging the functionality of the xcms (PMIDs: 16448051, 19040729, and 20671148; version 3.4.4) and CAMERA (PMID: 22111785; version 1.38.1) R packages.
 Second, we have enhanced support for functional interpretation directly from m/z peaks.
 In addition to an efficient implementation of the mummichog algorithm (PMID: 23861661), we have added a new method to support pathway activity prediction based on the well-established GSEA algorithm (PMID: 16199517).
-To demonstrate this new functionality, we provide the "MetaboAnalystR 2.0 Workflow: From Raw Spectra to Biological Insights" vignette.
+To demonstrate this new functionality, we provide the "MetaboAnalystR 2.0 Workflow: From Raw Spectra to Biological Insights" vignette, available [here](https://github.com/jsychong/MetaboAnalystR/blob/master/MetaboAnalystR_2_Workflow_From_Raw_Spectra_to_Biological_Insights.pdf) as a PDF.
 In this vignette, we perform end-to-end metabolomics data analysis on a subset of clinical IBD samples.

 ## Getting Started

 ### Step 1.
 Install package dependencies

-To use MetaboAnalystR, first install all package dependencies.
+To use MetaboAnalystR 2.0, first install all package dependencies.
 Ensure that you are able to download packages from bioconductor.
 To install package dependencies, there are two options:

 **Option 1**

 Enter the R function (metanr_packages) and then use the function.
 A printed message will appear informing you whether or not any R packages were installed.
-Note that we suggest you install the XCMS R package if you will be processing raw data, but is not necessary for the majority of MetaboAnalystR utilities.

 Function to download packages: